open-autonomy/spot/specification/PlaceDeletedV1.md

 ## Use Case:
-This message will be sent when a High Precision system is turned off and the spots associated with the equipemnt will be destroyed.
+This message will be sent when a High Precision system is turned off and the spots associated with the equipment will be destroyed.
 When an area is deleted from the map, the user has the option to delete all spots and queues inside that ara.

 ## Example